Spill can help you create and measure psychological safety in your team: find out how.Check our prices

 “People on this team won't reject others for thinking differently to them”

-- Build up a stable base of unconditional trust using our own product feature, the weekly Wall of Praise (everyone on the team gives anonymous, unconditional praise to another team member each week: it’s truly a very lovely thing to do and receive)
+- Build up a stable base of unconditional trust by regularly sharing anonymous, unconditional praise to different team members: it’s truly a very lovely thing to do and receive

 - Offer company-wide training on the principles of constructive debate and non-violent communication